-Because the certifying actuary is a fiduciary with respect to the work-product, these two practices will not be followed:
+Because the certifying actuary is a fiduciary with respect to the work-product, these three practices, allowed by the Academy, will not be followed:

 - 1. Having any conflicted interest, even if such is disclosed. - 2.
-Using billable time as basis for fee setting.
+Using billable time as basis for fee setting. - 3.
+Being in conflict with trade and commerce laws.